 *Applicants will receive and complete this document in person with their case manager.

 How to Apply

 1) Screen yourself to determine whether you think you may meet basic eligibility requirements.

-2) Start the application process by calling (337) 289-9141 between the hours of 8 a.m. and 4 p.m., Monday through Friday, except holidays, to speak with a program representative and conduct a initial pre-screening
+2) Start the application process by calling (337) 289-9141 between the hours of 8 a.m. and 4 p.m., Monday through Friday, except holidays, to speak with a program representative.

-3) If you appear likely to be eligible, a face to face interview with a case manager will be scheduled to begin the application process.
+3) If you appear likely to be eligible, a face to face interview with a case manager will be scheduled to complete a Coordinated Entry assessment.